athilalexandre/BioLove/README.md

 ## Features

 - 🎨 Beautiful, responsive design
+- 🖼️ Multiple interactive layouts
 - 🎵 Music integration (Spotify/YouTube)
 - 📸 Photo gallery with smooth transitions
 - ✍️ Custom message display
 - 🔒 Secure admin authentication
 - 🚀 Fast and modern tech stack

+## Layouts Available

+BioLove offers a variety of layouts to present your experience.
+Each layout has a unique visual style and optimal photo requirements:

+-   **Default Layout**: A standard layout featuring a main photo in prominence and the message below, with subtle background photos.
+Requires 1-10 main photos and 1-10 background photos.
+-   **Full Screen Photo Layout**: Displays a single full-screen photo as the background, with elegant, overlaid text.
+Requires exactly 1 main photo (no additional background photos are used).
+-   **Centered Message Layout**: Focuses the message and a carousel of smaller, rotating photos in the center, with smoothly moving background photos.
+Ideal for a central focus.
+Requires 1-5 main photos and 1-10 background photos.
+-   **Split Screen Layout**: Divides the screen horizontally to display photos on one side and the message on the other, creating a dynamic and modern interaction.
+Requires 1-10 main photos and 1-10 background photos.
+-   **Vertical Timeline Layout**: Organizes photos and message snippets in a vertical timeline, perfect for sequential narratives or progressive stories.
+Requires 1-20 main photos (tied to sentences) and 1-10 background photos.
+-   **Photo Grid Message Layout**: Presents a dynamic grid of photos that animate, with the message integrated or highlighted below the grid.
+Great for showcasing multiple moments.
+Requires 3-9 main photos and 1-10 background photos.

+## Photo Uploads

+When creating an experience, photo upload fields will dynamically appear based on the chosen layout's requirements.
+Each uploaded file has a maximum size limit of 5MB, and there are no specific image dimension limits.

 ## Tech Stack